MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: MindShift DESIGN

-(1) \textbf{Task Setup:} As shown in the left top box in the "Input Prompt to LLM'' in Figure \ref{fig:prompt-design}, Task Setup includes <Background> module, which provides GPT-3.5 with the global instructions.
+(1) \textbf{Task Setup}: As shown in the left top box in the ``Input Prompt to LLM'' in Figure \ref{fig:prompt-design}, Task setup includes <Background> module, providing GPT-3.5 with the global instructions.

-(2) \textbf{Description of the Current Contexts}: To make each generated content contextually relevant and personalized, it is necessary to describe the user's current contexts (see the left bottom box in the Input prompt in Figure \ref{fig:prompt-design}).
-This part includes three modules: the user's physical context (<User Data> module), mental state (<User Mental State> module), and their goals (<User Goals> module). (a) The <User Data> module describes the user's real-time physical context, including the current time, location, habitual phone usage duration, and the time elapsed since the last habitual phone check. (b) The <User Mental State> module includes users' input from their devices regarding activities and negative emotions.
-The prompt for this module is selected from the mental state definition (the gray part of Figure \ref{fig:mental_state_and_strategy}). (c) Finally, the <User Goals> module describes what the user values and plays a crucial role in the generation of\textit{ Evoking} strategies.
-Specific use goals are collected during the initialization (Step 1 in Figure \ref{fig:interaction-process}).
-The elements mentioned above are represented as word slots (enclosed in brackets in the input prompt), where the actual users' context information can be inserted.
+(2) \textbf{Description of the Current Contexts}: To make each generated content contextually relevant and personalized, it is necessary to describe the user's current contexts (see the left bottom box in the ``Input Prompt to LLM'' in Figure \ref{fig:prompt-design}).
+This part includes three modules: (a) The <User Data> module describes the user's real-time physical context, including the current time, location, habitual phone usage duration, and the time elapsed since the last habitual phone check.
+This is collected through phone sensors, see more details in Sec.~\ref{sub:implementation:client}. (b) The <User Mental State> module includes users' input from their devices regarding negative emotions and activities.
+The prompt for this module is selected from the mental state definition (Table \ref{tab:mental states with activity}).
+This is collected through real-time self-report, see Sec.~\ref{sub:design:how}. (c) Finally, the <User Goals> module describes what the user values and plays a crucial role in the generation of\textit{ Evoking} strategies.
+Specific user goals are collected during the initialization (Step 0 in Figure \ref{fig:interaction-process}).
+This is collected through the initial setup, see Sec.~\ref{sub:design:how}.
+The elements mentioned above are represented as word slots (enclosed in brackets in the input prompt), where the users' actual context information can be inserted.